NorthwesTel Operations & Maintenance

 The remote site locations and the often extreme nature of the weather require steps and precautions to ensure consistent operations, including tracking weather patterns, assessing road conditions and accessibility and coordinating over 300 suppliers in 50 different communities.
 All of course, while operating within federal, territorial and local regulations and permitting required by logistics operations in the area.

 The logistics requirements of the operation are demanding.
 With some sites over 40 years old and with 46 sites accessible only by helicopter, the challenges are apparent.
-Flexibility within its scheduling and operations have allowed NASCo to deliver all services and meet performance requirements despite often austere environments.
+Flexibility within the scheduling and operations have allowed us to deliver all services and meet performance requirements despite often austere environments.

 We work tireless to go above and beyond what is expected, including reducing fuel costs, saving on charter transport, and efficiently maintaining and using equipment to reduce asset down time and maintenance costs across the project’s sites.